NickBanken/Free-2-code---Exercises-corrections/readme.md

 ---

 We need your help; we have created some basic HTML and CSS exercises, but also need to provide the solutions to these exercises.
-Now if one person did this, it could get boring easily.
+Now if one person did this, it could become a boring task.
 But if a group of people did this.
 We could do it in no time!

 ## Are you up for this task?